lakyei/personal-portfolio-website/README.md

 ## Demo

-You can visit the website by visiting [here](https://lakyei.github.io/).
+You can visit the website by clicking [here](https://lakyei.github.io/).